Product Attribute Enrichment: The 2026 AI Playbook for Catalog SEO and Conversion

 The inventory APIs include:

-Our chatbot ReAct actions invoke these APIs in response to instructions from GPT-4.
+Our chatbot ReAct actions invoke these APIs in response to instructions from the main Claude system.

 Our chatbots are typically deployed as part of other business systems like Salesforce or Zendesk rather than integrating directly into S/4HANA dashboards.
 The backend components of our chatbots talk to the S4/HANA inventory APIs to get ERP data, combine them with other static information stored outside the ERP system, and show a coherent answer on Salesforce or Zendesk dashboards.